 A good way to locate primary documents pertaining to events or places is to perform a keywords search.
 This allows you to combine topics with terms like narratives, diaries, correspondence, interviews, records, newspapers, sources, papers and manuscripts, which indicate primary sources.
 For example, the keyword search Holocaust and narratives, produces many titles that provide firsthand accounts, while Charleston and newspapers produces 7 newspapers published during the Colonial era.
 As with the author searches above, you may use the subject headings that appear on the screen to find similar documents.

 Add terms like indexes, bibliography and catalogs to your keyword searches to locate finding aids available.
 They are particularly important in using the microform collections.
 For example, the keyword search, British colonial records indexes, will identify A Guide to British Public Record Office, Colonial Office, Class 5 Files, an index to a 53 reel collection (Records of the British Colonial Office, Class 5).

 The Ward M. Canaday Center, located on the fifth floor of Carlson Library, is a repository of original primary source documents.

 • The University Archives, which record the history of the University of Toledo through files, photographs, clippings, and other documents produced here.

 • Manuscript Collections, which are the records of other organizations and individuals entrusted to the Center, such as local businesses, non-profit organizations, and authors.

 • Rare books, including first editions and older books that document contemporary life

 The Canaday Center's mission is to support the curriculum of the University of Toledo.
 The emphasis for collecting is placed on acquiring 20th century materials, mainly because of the availability of these materials.
-The Canaday Center's manuscript and rare book collections are cataloged in the UT Library Catalog.
+The Canaday Center's manuscript and rare book collections are cataloged in the UToledo Library Catalog.